 When grocery shopping for kale, you will notice that there are several different types of kale, including:

-Dinosaur kale: also known as Lacinato Kale, this leafy green has tall narrow leaves and a wrinkled texture.
+- Dinosaur kale: also known as Lacinato Kale, this leafy green has tall narrow leaves and wrinkled texture.

-Kamome red kale: just as the name suggests, this kale has a dark red hue similar to Redbor kale.
-Also another type of “flowering” kale, kamome is slightly more bitter than other varities.
+- Kamome red kale: just as the name suggests, this kale has a dark red hue similar to Redbor kale.
+Also another type of “flowering” kale, kamome is slightly more bitter than other varieties.

 I almost always purchase curly kale, but this time I went with the Kamome red kale.
 Because of its bitter leaves, the sweet dressing pairs perfectly with the kale.
 You want to massage the vinaigrette into the kale to soften up the leaves.
 If the kale is dressed at the last minute, it will still have a strong bitter taste and tough texture.

-Butternut squash is the ideal squash for salads because it holds it shape after being cooked and has a mild enough flavor to easily manipulate.
+Butternut squash is the ideal squash for salads because it holds its shape after being cooked and has a mild enough flavor to easily manipulate.

 When baking the pecans, keep an eye on the nuts as they may be done sooner, depending on the strength of your oven.
 Make sure you transfer them to a clean sheet of wax paper or parchment paper immediately after or else they will stick to the paper it baked on.
 The last thing you want to do is have to peel parchment paper off of sugared pecans.